haveno-dex/haveno/README.md

 Currently, efforts are focused in developing the core repository ('haveno').
 If you wish to help, take a look at the [issue tracker](https://github.com/haveno-dex/haveno/issues) and the [Kanban boards (projects)](https://github.com/haveno-dex/haveno/projects).
 We run a bounty program to incentivize development, the issues eligible for a reward in XMR [are labelled '💰bounty'](https://github.com/haveno-dex/haveno/labels/%F0%9F%92%B0bounty).

+The PGP keys of the core team members are in `gpg_keys/`.

 ## Trade protocol

 See [trade-protocol.md](docs/trade_protocol/trade-protocol.md)